Difference Between OpenStack and OpenShift

 Let us discuss some key differences between OpenStack vs OpenShift in the following points:

 OpenStack uses containers in the form of Virtual machines called Hypervisors which can be either VMWare, Xen or KVM.
 Containers can be used optionally in it as it is used as a VPS by the customers.
 Hypervisors are the best bet when it comes to their usage along with it.
-On the other hand, OpenShift is dependent on the containers and usage is not optional.
-It uses ideas that define the DevOps platform like Kubernetes thus allowing the end customers to easily develop and test their applications over the cloud platform.
+On the other hand, OpenShift is dependent on the containers, and usage is not optional.
+It uses ideas that define the DevOps platform like Kubernetes, allowing the end customers to develop and test their applications over the cloud platform easily.
 One of the popular based container-based technology used by it is Docker.

 2. Distributed Environment